News & Notices

 Jill Faulkner is the Adopt-A-Road program coordinator.

-If you previously volunteered for the program, please contact Jill and let her know which road segment you covered.
+We need volunteers!
 If you or your group would like to volunteer for a road segment, please contact Jill.

 The Town provides all the required materials and support.

-This is a positive program for the town and we are excited to get it going again!
 All that is required is for you or your group to pick up litter twice a year (spring and fall) on your desired segment of town road.

 Please consider volunteering!
 To volunteer or for more information, please contact Jill here or by phone at 630-750-6563.